mikependon/RepoDB/RepoDb.SqlServer/README.md

 [![SqlServerUnitTests](https://img.shields.io/appveyor/tests/mikependon/repodb-iqu81?&logo=appveyor&label=unit%20tests)](https://ci.appveyor.com/project/mikependon/repodb-iqu81/build/tests)
 [![SqlServerIntegrationTests](https://img.shields.io/appveyor/tests/mikependon/repodb-qja7a?&logo=appveyor&label=integration%20tests)](https://ci.appveyor.com/project/mikependon/repodb-qja7a/build/tests)

-# RepoDb.SqlServer - a hybrid .NET ORM library for SqlServer.
+# [RepoDb.SqlServer](https://repodb.net/tutorial/get-started-sqlserver) - a hybrid .NET ORM library for SQL Server.

 RepoDB is an open-source .NET ORM library that bridges the gaps of micro-ORMs and full-ORMs.
 It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.